WalkerAndCoBrandsInc/ghhook/README.md

 # ghhook

-ghhook is a Go library that makes working with Github webhooks delivered with AWS APIGateway easier.
+ghhook is a Go library that makes working with Github webhooks.
+This library assumes the wehooks are delivered via AWS APIGateway.

 At its core you register an event name with a function that's run whenever webhook with that event name is received.